TimSimpson/Macaroni/Build.rst

 4. Enter the Ports/Vagrant/Ubuntu64 directory and run "vagrant up".
 Now, ssh into it the way you did the 32 bit VM and repeat step 3.

-5. Finally, enter the "Next" directory and run "cavatappi clean install"
+5. Finally, enter the "Next" directory and run "cavatappi clean install" Sometimes, the Boost tests won't compile.
+At various points, I've had to define BOOST_TEST_DYN_LINK and then at other times had to undefine it.
+At this point, I've stopped caring.
+Instead, if it complains about linker errors, just run this at the command prompt:

+   > SET CL=/DBOOST_TEST_DYN_LINK

+   That will define the symbol BOOST_TEST_DYN_LINK in case its needed.